Singapore has a hot and humid climate all year round.

-Hotels, restaurants and shopping malls are usually air-conditioned and at times this can be pretty fierce so be sure to pack a shawl, wrap or pullover.
+Hotels, restaurants and shopping malls are usually air-conditioned and at times this can be pretty fierce so be sure to pack a pashmina, wrap or pullover.

 The sun is very strong, so you must wear a sunhat and take plenty of sunscreen (we love the Riemann P20 range for 10 hour protection) too.
-You can use your umbrella for extra shade, as the local women do.
+You can use a travel umbrella for extra shade, as the locals do.

 Clothing Tips for Women

 The humidity can play havoc with your hair - so think about accessories or a scarf to keep it looking neat and tidy.

 A few well-chosen pieces of costume jewelry will transform any outfit.